-We are proud of our anthropology alumni, who continue to impress us with how they apply what they learned at UNC.
+We are proud of our anthropology alumni, who continue to impress us with how they apply what they learned at UNC to their careers.
 Here are a few updates from our graduates.

 Caity was a double major in Anthropology and Psychology.
 She was an Honors student whose thesis on Somali refugee's interpretations of mental illness won several awards including 2nd place in the 2013 Research Excellence Awards, and top 10 in the 2013 National Portz Scholar awards.
 While at UNC she was involved in 5 clubs, most importantly Anthropology Club as a Co-President and PSI CHI International Honors Society as the Vice President.
 Other than these she was an AmeriCorps Intern at The Global Refugee Center, Inc. and a lab assistant in the psychology department neuropsychology lab.
 Caity studied abroad in India in 2012, and continued her love of international exploration by traveling Europe after graduation, working in Amman, Jordan with Mercy Corps to provide supplies to the refugee camps from the Syrian war, and is currently in New Delhi, India working as a Media and Communications Intern with the Center for Social Research for Women's Empowerment.